robfatland/pythonbytes/nim/README.md

 You can play just by yourself or you can play with a friend.
 After you play some games of Nim what conclusions do you reach?

-> By the way: Losing by taking the last stone is called Nim Misere.
+> By the way: Losing by taking the last stone is called *Nim misere*.
 You can also play the game where the player who takes the last stone is the winner.
 No problems either way but of course the strategy might change.